 Kuwaitis typically eat 3 daily meals and snack throughout the day.
-In more traditional households, female and male family members eat separately (see p.
-2 of Family and Kinship), though this practice is changing among younger Kuwaitis.
-Even in households where male and female members family typically together. women children and usually decline to ioin a meal when unrelated male auests are present.
-To begin a meal, the host gives thanks to Allah (God) by saying "Bismillah" ("In the name of God"), then ends the meal by saying "Al-hamdu lillah" ("Praise be to God").
+In more traditional households, female and male family members eat separately (see Family and Kinship), though this practice is changing among younger Kuwaitis.
+Even in households where male and female family members typically together. women children and usually decline to ioin a meal when unrelated male auests are present.
+To begin a meal, the host aives thanks to

+Allah (God) by saying "Bismillah" ("In the name of God"), then ends the meal by saying "Al-hamdu lillah" ("Praise be to God").

 Traditionally, Kuwaitis sat on carpeted floors and pillows during meals.
 Today, most Kuwaitis dine at Western-style tables and chairs.
 Before and after dining, hosts may provide a dish of scented water for diners to rinse their hands.
 Families typically share large, centrally-placed dishes, using their right hands to scoop food.
-Because they consider the left hand unclean, most Kuwaitis do not use it to eat (see p.
-3-4 of Time and Space).
+Because they consider the left hand unclean, most Kuwaitis do not use it to eat (see Time and Space).
 A meal typically begins with a collection of starters (mezze) served with flat bread, followed by a main course.
 At large gatherings, food is typically served buffet style.